GaelanVenturi/.dotfiles/README.md

 - [ ] Add cool ASCII headers to each dotfile
 - [ ] Make a main install script that runs the install scripts for various programs so things are modular, rather than one big install script.
+- [ ] Add Rmarkdown to nvim config